Title 922 | Chapter 001 | Regulation 490REG

 (a) How the amendment will change this existing administrative regulation:

 This amendment includes background check provisions for independent non-relative adoptions and independent relative adoptions and includes that foster and adoptive applicants already in KARES shall undergo a child abuse or neglect check and sex offender check conducted by the cabinet every year.
 The amendment to this administrative regulation also increases the administrative fee for the KARES fingerprint-based background check from up to twenty-five (25) dollars to up to thirty (30) dollars due to an increase from the contracted third party, IDEMIA Identify & Security USA.
-The DPP-164 form is no longer used in obtaining fingerprint-based background checks and is being deleted from the administrative regulation.
+Additional amendments were made to make technical corrections and provide clarification in response to written comments received during the public comment period.

 (b) The necessity of the amendment to this administrative regulation: